-The fear of public speaking is a common form of anxiety.
-It has been estimated that 75% of all people experience some degree of anxiety or nervousness when it comes to public speaking.
-People who have been surveyed commonly rank this fear as highly as their fear of spiders, heights and death.
+People who have been surveyed commonly rank this fear above spiders, heights and death.
 So the first thing to remember is that your fear is totally normal.

 Talking quickly reduces the chance the audience can enjoy your speech.
 It creates a barrier between you and them, as they might struggle to understand what you are saying.

 Here are some common issues with talking too quickly:

 Remember, the human voice is in theory capable of paying 24 notes on the musical scale.
 Most people only use 3 in their everyday speech so if you can incorporate more then you’re already well on your way to becoming an interesting and engaging public speaker.

 Fearful speakers often try to ignore the audience, hoping this will decrease their speech anxiety.
 For instance, lots of speakers avoid eye contact with the audience.
 This prevents you from noticing any audience reactions.
 You won't notice when people seem more interested, or have questions.

 When you have no audience contact, you focus on your own thoughts.
 And if you're a nervous speaker, your thoughts are virtually guaranteed to be far more negative, and unrealistic, than anything your audience might think or say.